 Please consider sharing it on Facebook, Twitter, Google+ or Linkedin by clicking the buttons.

 By Robert Ray a Board Certified attorney.
 The foregoing information is general in nature and does not apply to every fact situation.
 We handle litigation involving inheritance disputes.
 We don’t prepare wills.
 We don’t file wills for probate or distribute estates except when we are contesting a will or protecting a will from a contest.
 We handle a select few cases on contingency.
-Don’t use a comment to ask a personal question about an inheritance issue.
-Your name and comment are public.
+Don’t use a comment to ask a personal question about an inheritance issue because your name and comment will be public.
 To ask a litigation question and to protect your privacy, click the red button to the right.